 A student may take an independent study (i.e., CEE 497) or a special topics course (i.e., CEE 498) in partial fulfillment of the degree requirements.
-Such a course can count only as a technical elective in the primary or secondary field and is subject to the program review process.
+Such a course can count as a technical elective in the primary or secondary field and is subject to the program review process.
 The section of the program plan called Explanatory Notes and Comments should give the title of the course, the instructor's name, and a brief description of the course.
 The syllabus for the course should be submitted as a supporting document.

-The number of hours of design content for CEE 497 and CEE 498 courses is zero unless the instructor specifically requests on a case-by-case basis.
+The number design hours for CEE 497 and CEE 498 courses is zero unless the instructor specifically requests them on a case-by-case basis.
 The request must include the content of design due to a project or endeavors that demonstrate creativity and problem solving in the context of civil engineering.
-The Program Review Committee will review and approve the request and designated design hours.
-Some guidance on why you might want to take an independent study course or special topics courses is given in Chapter 2, The Civil Engineering Curriculum.
+The Program Review Committee will review and approve the request and designated design hour.

-Typical Eight Semester Schedule
+4 Typical Eight Semester Schedule